oracle/coherence-operator/docs/samples/coherence-deployments/storage-disabled/interceptor/README.md

 * [src/main/java/com/oracle/coherence/examples/DemoInterceptor.java](src/main/java/com/oracle/coherence/examples/DemoInterceptor.java) - Interceptor that starts our `mock` client

-Note that if you want to enable Prometheus or log capture, set the following properties in the `helm install` command to `true`.
-These properties are set to false by default.
-However, in this sample, these properties have been set to `false` for completeness.
+> **Note:** If you want to enable Prometheus or log capture, ensure you set the appropriate properties for the Coherence Operator install:

 * Prometheus: `--set prometheusoperator.enabled=true`